ErneG/RACOONS_CODE_CAMP_REACT/README.md

 }
 ```

-> [!NOTE] className for the main tag.
+### className for the main tag.

 ```jsx
 <main className="flex h-screen w-full flex-col items-center justify-center gap-2 bg-[#050505] text-white">
 ```

-> [!NOTE] The whole updated Square component and the value
-> array.
-Square component should be placed at
+### The whole updated Square component and the value array.
+Square component should be placed at `src/components/Squares.jsx`
-> `src/components/Squares.jsx`

 ```jsx
 import { FaRegCircle } from 'react-icons/fa6';